THE FOUNDATION FOR APPALACHIAN KENTUCKY OFFERS SCHOLARSHIPS TO STUDENTS TO PURSUE FURTHER EDUCATION.

 - Graduate from North Laurel High School, South Laurel High School, Clay County High School, or Oneida Baptist Institute

-- Number and amount of awards varies
+Award Amount: Number and amount of awards varies

 Danny & Margaret Maggard Community Service Scholarship